ohiofi/ohiofi.github.io/_posts/2020-09-07-canvas-how-to-convert-an-old-quiz-question-bank-to-a-new-quiz-item-bank.md

   1. Click Item Banks
   1. Click +Bank
   1. Name the Item Bank
-  1. Repeat for EVERY QUESTION:
+  1. Repeat for EVERY QUESTION.
+If you have 20 questions in the bank, repeat these next steps 20 times!
       1. Click the first question
       1. Click Item Banking
       1. Click Add to Bank